 The tax liability is determined by multiplying the excess taxable income for each bracket by the percentage above and adding the cumulative tax figure (see the Sample personal income tax calculation section for more information).

 A surtax took effect 1 January 2013.
-The surtax is comprised of a 2.1% tax that is assessed on an individual’s national income tax.
+The surtax consists of a 2.1% tax that is assessed on an individual’s national income tax.

 Local income taxes

 Generally, in Japan, the local inhabitant’s tax is imposed at a flat rate of 10%.
 Japanese local governments (prefectural and municipal governments) levy local inhabitant’s tax on a taxpayer’s prior year income.
 This applies when the taxpayer is a resident of Japan as of January 1 of the current year.
 For local inhabitant’s tax purposes, an equalisation per capita tax is also assessed.
-The standard annual amount is JPY 5,000, while this may vary based on the prefecture/municipality in which the taxpayer resides.
+The standard annual amount is JPY 5,000, although this may vary based on the prefecture and municipality in which the taxpayer resides.
 Local inhabitant’s tax is not deductible.

 A non-resident taxpayer’s Japan-source compensation (employment income) is subject to a flat 20.42% national income tax on gross compensation with no deductions available.
 This rate includes 2.1% of the surtax described above (20% × 102.1% = 20.42%).
 A non-resident taxpayer may be subject to the local inhabitant’s tax at a rate of 10% if they are registered as a resident on the local municipality ledger as of 1 January of the following year.